Manipal Institute of Technology

-The Manipal Institute of Technology is a constituent engineering school of the private Manipal Academy of Higher Education in Manipal, Karnataka, India.
+Manipal Institute of Technology is a private engineering college & constituent unit under Manipal Academy of Higher Education in India.

-The institute contains 17 academic departments and awards undergraduate, graduate and post graduate degrees.
-Established in 1957, it is one of the first self-financed colleges in India.
-The Manipal Academy of Higher Education campus is spread over 313 acres of what once used to be a desolate plateau of hard, laterite rock in south Karnataka's Udupi district.
+The institute has 18 academic departments and awards undergraduate, graduate, and postgraduate degrees.
+The MIT campus is spread over 313 acres of what once used to be a desolate plateau of hard, laterite rock in southern Karnataka's Udupi district.
+The institute undertakes sponsored research programs supported by funding agencies such as DST, CSIR, AICTE, and the Ministry of Environmental Sciences.
+It has collaborative research programs in association with premier research laboratories and institutes in India and abroad.

+In 2018, Government of India had awarded it as Institute of Eminence.

 History

 Foundation and early years (1957–1960)

 Manipal Engineering College (MEC) was inaugurated on 11 May 1957 by the then Chief Minister of Mysore, S. Nijalingappa.
 The first President of the college was Roque Fernandes.
 In the initial months, lectures were held at the Kasturba Medical College, Manipal campus before the infrastructure was ready at its present campus towards the end of 1957.
-The institute started with 25 staff members and an annual intake of 120 students for the under-graduate courses, on a campus of 180 acre.
+The institute started with 25 staff members and an annual intake of 120 students for the undergraduate courses on a campus of 180 acre.

-Growth and expansion (1961–1999)
+Growth and expansion (1961–current)

 Civil engineering was the first discipline to be offered at the institute, but by 1961, full undergraduate programs were also available in the areas of mechanical engineering and electrical engineering.
 Housing facilities were operational from 1961 for outstation students.

-In initial years institute was affiliated to the Karnatak University.
+In the initial years, the institute was affiliated with the Karnatak University.
 In 1965, the institute got affiliated to the University of Mysore.
 More courses were added over the decades as the college expanded.
-The MIT, Manipal Student Chapter of the Institution of Engineers (Mechanical and Manufacturing Engineering) was established in the mid-1960s.
+The MIT Manipal Student Chapter of the Institution of Engineers (Mechanical and Manufacturing Engineering) was established in the mid-1960s.

-In 1969, Chemical Engineering was introduced as a branch of study followed by Electronics and Communication engineering.
-In 1973, the semester scheme was adopted and a one-year postgraduate diploma in industrial engineering was offered.
+In 1969, Chemical Engineering was introduced as a branch of study, followed by Electronics and Communication engineering.
+In 1973, the semester scheme was adopted, and a one-year postgraduate diploma in industrial engineering was offered.
 In the same year, the Venugopala Temple, modelled on the famous Kirti Mandir, Vadodara, Gujarat was built.

-The MIT campus has been visited by several well-known persons at various times in its history.
+The MIT campus has been visited by several notable persons.
 The Tibetan spiritual leader the Dalai Lama visited the college in 1966.
-The 1970s saw the visit of Smt Indira Gandhi, the then Prime Minister of India.
+The 1970s saw the visit of Indira Gandhi, the then Prime Minister of India.

 In 1974, it was renamed as Manipal Institute of Technology.
 The institute was brought under the purview of Mangalore University in 1980.
-In 1979, other branches of study such as Industrial Production and Architecture were introduced.
-The construction of the 4-floor library building with an area of 83000 sqft and more hostel blocks including 7th, 9th blocks and women's hostels were completed in the 1980s.
-The swimming pool was inaugurated in 1986, the floodlit basketball court at Kamath Circle in 1989.
+In 1979, other branches of study such as Industrial Production and Architecture, were introduced.
+The construction of the 4-floor library building with an area of 83000 sqft and more hostel blocks, including 7th, 9th blocks and women's hostels were completed in the 1980s.
+The swimming pool was inaugurated in 1986, and the floodlit basketball court at Kamath Circle in 1989.

 In 1993 Manipal Academy of Higher Education (MAHE) was granted deemed university status and Manipal Institute of Technology became its constituent college.